History of the Gold Coast Suns: 2009: TAC Cup

-The Gold Coast Football Club scheduled a practice match against the reigning QAFL premiers Southport Sharks in the buildup to their first game in the TAC Cup.
+Gold Coast scheduled a practice match against the reigning QAFL premiers Southport Sharks in the buildup to their first game in the TAC Cup.
 The Gold Coast would go down to the Sharks 6.3 (39) to 3.5 (23) at Carrara Stadium.
 Marc Lock was named as the first captain of the club just days before their first round clash with the Eastern Ranges in the TAC Cup.
 The club lost their first round clash with the Rangers by 38 points at Carrara Stadium.

-The following week the Gold Coast recorded their first ever victory during a 134-point annihilation of the Western Jets.
+The following week, the Gold Coast recorded their first ever victory during a 134-point annihilation of the Western Jets.
 The team went on to record 10 wins in their following 15 matches.
 The results would see the Gold Coast finish fifth on the ladder and earn them a spot in the finals.
-A top of the table clash in the last round saw GCFC blow a crucial double chance for the finals with a loss to the Geelong Falcons.
-GCFC would come out victorious in their elimination final against the Northern Knights.
-The dream season came to an end the following week in the semi finals against the Geelong Falcons.
-Captain Marc Lock was awarded the club's inaugural best and fairest medal at the conclusion of the season.
+A top of the table clash in the last round saw Gold Coast miss a crucial double chance for the finals with a loss to the Geelong Falcons.
+Gold Coast would come out victorious in their elimination final against the Northern Knights, but their dream season came to an end the following week in a semi-final loss to the Geelong Falcons.

-On 29 July the Gold Coast Football Club announced the signing of professional rugby league footballer Karmichael Hunt.
+During the season, on 29 July, Gold Coast announced the signing of professional rugby league footballer Karmichael Hunt.
 The three-year contract would begin in May 2010 when Hunt completed his prior commitments to play Rugby Union in France.
 The local media was quick to label the signing a publicity stunt with most media outlets tipping Hunt to return to the NRL before his contract expired.
 Hunt completed his last game for the Broncos in a preliminary final loss to the Melbourne Storm at Etihad Stadium.
 "It's a bit of a sad moment for me but I will still be playing football in the future, it will just be a different code."
 Hunt said after the game.
 He then traveled to France to play Rugby Union for Biarritz Olympique in the Top 14 competition.